Admission for the January 2025 academic session is ongoing Apply Now!

 International Administration 2

-• Identify the actors in the international system;
+• Identify the actors in the international system.

-• Recognize the different international organisations;
+• Recognise the different international organisations.

-• Examine the ways by which international organisations and actors are administered;
+• Examine the ways by which international organisations and actors are administered.

-• Evaluate North-South Relations;
+• Evaluate North-South Relations.

 • Appraise international civil service.